BeenAAAA/interviewpilot/README.md

 }
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Google Gemini team for the AI capabilities
 - The React and TypeScript communities
-- All contributors and users of InterviewPilot

 ---